chansom63/SR_Protocol_CN_Project/README.md

 -  **Opeating System:** Microsoft Windows
 -  **Version Control system:** Git / Github

 ## Steps for installation
 -  Download Git form https://git-scm.com/downloads
 -  Make a github Account at https://github.com/
 -  Make folder on desktop with name "MY SR APP"
 -  Login to your github account using standard git commands from Git Bash
 -  Clone the Repositiory with the link "https://github.com/chansom63/SR_Protocol_CN_Project.git" to the folder.
--  Click on the MyApp.exe file to run it.
+-  Click on the index.html file to run it.

 ## Alternate .exe installation for windows
-  download the file from the drive and unzip it, https://drive.google.com/file/d/1YW81MhWd6YcUdq25LiCdSGbSd01-Bl4H/view?usp=sharing run the application
+  download the file from the drive and unzip it, run the application
+  The drive link is "https://drive.google.com/file/d/1No7gPdijG-ImznvpMEtHQqPklRasqdqx/view?usp=sharing"

 ```
 Key Advantages:
 +------------------------+